State Management

 import { defineStore } from '@paretojs/core/store'

-const counterStore = defineStore((set) => ({ count: 0, history: [] as string[], increment: () => set((draft) => { draft.count++ draft.history.push(`+1 → ${draft.count}`) }), decrement: () => set((draft) => { draft.count-- draft.history.push(`-1 → ${draft.count}`) }), reset: () => set((draft) => { draft.count = 0 draft.history = [] }),}))Usage in components
+const counterStore = defineStore((set) => ({ count: 0, history: [] as string[], increment: () => set((draft) => { draft.count++ draft.history.push(`+1 → ${draft.count}`) }), decrement: () => set((draft) => { draft.count-- draft.history.push(`-1 → ${draft.count}`) }), reset: () => set((draft) => { draft.count = 0 draft.history = [] }),}))How do I use stores in components?

 function Counter() { const { count, increment, decrement, reset } = counterStore.useStore()